-The proposed purpose and need of the project is to complete the I-69 connection between Indiana and Kentucky, improve long-term cross-river mobility, reduce congestion and delay, and improve safety.
+The purpose and need of the project is to complete the I-69 connection between Indiana and Kentucky, improve long-term cross-river mobility, reduce congestion and delay, and improve safety.

 What’s the expected cost of the project?

-Under Central Alternatives 1A or 1B, which of the US 41 bridges remain in service?
+Under Central Alternatives 1A or 1B, which of the US 41 bridges will remain in service?

 How are local officials, stakeholder groups and the public involved?

-Both Indiana and Kentucky are implementing a robust public involvement plan throughout the NEPA study process.
+The Project Team has implemented a robust public involvement plan throughout the NEPA study process.
 Information is shared via e-newsletters, focus groups with local officials and key stakeholders, social media and media relations.
-Residents may provide feedback any time via the contact form on this website , email (info@I69OhioRiverCrossing.com), phone (888-515-9756), or at the project offices in Henderson and Evansville.
-The Project Team also hosts public open houses so residents can ask questions and provide feedback during the NEPA process.
+Residents may provide feedback any time via the project website, email, phone (888-515-9756), or at the project offices in Henderson and Evansville.
+The Project Team has also hosted public open houses so residents could ask questions and provide feedback during the NEPA process.

 The Project Team met at key points in the process with key stakeholder groups to solicit feedback throughout the NEPA process.
-These groups include elected officials, the River Cities Advisory Committee, the Interagency Advisory Committee, the Section 106 Consulting Parties and an Environmental Justice Subcommittee.
+These groups include elected officials, the project’s River Cities Advisory Committee, the Interagency Advisory Committee, the Section 106 Consulting Parties and an Environmental Justice Subcommittee.